Code360In/katacoda-scenarios-41/git-03-remove-file-from-commit/step2.md

 In the background our files were staged again and even commited.

-Let's see
+Let's see our commit

-`git status`{{execute}}

-There is nothing to commit odr to add to stage.
-To make sure that changes are commited, execute

 `git log`{{execute}}

-Yes, they are.
 About git log we will talk in another scenario.

 Also, you can see some modifications were done in files after previous commit.